T-Troll/alienfx-tools/Doc/alienfx-gui.md

   - "Do not switch for desktop" - Profile will not be changed in case start menu/tray/desktop activated by user (default - off).

 Light dimming control at bottom:
 - "Dim lights" - Dim system lights brightness to desired level (default - off).
+Slider at the right select desired dimming level (left - lower dimming, right - higher dimming).
   - "Dim Power/Indicator lights" - Power Button and Indicator lights will be dimmed as well - and have full brightness otherwise (default - off).
   - "Dim lights on battery" - Dim lights if system running at battery power, decreasing energy usage.
 Returns to full brightness if AC connected (default - on).
-- "Dimming power" - Brightness decrease level for dimming.
-Values can be from 0 to 255, default is 92.

 Interface settings:
 - "Light names on grid" - Shows/hide light name printing at grid buttons.